infinitered/reactotron/README.md

 Great For:

-* query your global state like a database
+* querying your global state like a database
-* subscribe to values in your state and be notified when they change
+* subscribing to values in your state and be notified when they change
-* dispatch your custom actions
+* dispatching your custom actions

 Hook To Hook: